- How did PAWS start?

 Can I license my pet at PAWS?

-At PAWS Companion Animal Shelter in Lynnwood, we can license your pet if you live in Mountlake Terrace, Seattle, unincorporated King County, Auburn, Beaux Arts, Bellevue, Black Diamond, Carnation, Clyde Hill, Covington, Duvall, Enumclaw, Issaquah, Kent, Kenmore, Kirkland, Lake Forest Park, Maple Valley, Mercer Island, Newcastle, North Bend, Redmond, Sammamish, SeaTac, Shoreline, Snoqualmie, Tukwila, Woodinville, & Yarrow Point.
+At PAWS Companion Animal Shelter in Lynnwood, we can license your pet if you live in Brier, Mountlake Terrace, Seattle, unincorporated King County, Auburn, Beaux Arts, Bellevue, Black Diamond, Carnation, Clyde Hill, Covington, Duvall, Enumclaw, Issaquah, Kent, Kenmore, Kirkland, Lake Forest Park, Maple Valley, Mercer Island, Newcastle, North Bend, Redmond, Sammamish, SeaTac, Shoreline, Snoqualmie, Tukwila, Woodinville, & Yarrow Point.

 How do I update my contact information for my pet’s microchip?

-In order to update your contact information, you need to contact the company who produced the microchip your pet was implanted with.
+To update your contact information, you need to contact the company who produced the microchip your pet was implanted with.
 If you are unsure about the brand of microchip, go to www.petmicrochiplookup.org and type in your pet’s microchip number.
 Once you determine what brand of microchip your pet has, contact the company directly to update your information.
 Some microchip companies charge a small fee to update your information, but it’s worth the cost to ensure you and your pet can be reunited if they become lost.
 Current contact information also helps to provide proof of legal ownership.

 Does PAWS pick up dead animals?